Developing WASM Plugins with Go

 ReplaceHttpResponseHeader | Replace the specified header in the response. | HTTP response header processing stage | |

-AddHttpResponseHeader | Add a new header to the response. | HTTP response header processing stage | |
+AddHttpResponseHeader | Add a new header to the response | HTTP response headers processing stage | |

-Response Body Processing | GetHttpResponseBody | Get the response body received from upstream. | HTTP response body processing stage |
+Response Body | GetHttpResponseBody | Get the response body received from the backend | HTTP response body processing stage |

-AppendHttpResponseBody | Append the specified binary data to the response body. | HTTP response body processing stage | |
+AppendHttpResponseBody | Append binary data to the end of the response body | HTTP response body processing stage | |

-PrependHttpResponseBody | Prepend the specified binary data to the response body. | HTTP response body processing stage | |
+PrependHttpResponseBody | Add binary data to the beginning of the response body | HTTP response body processing stage | |

-ReplaceHttpResponseBody | Replace the entire response body with specific data. | HTTP response body processing stage | |
+ReplaceHttpResponseBody | Replace the entire response body with new data | HTTP response body processing stage | |

 HTTP Call | DispatchHttpCall | Send an HTTP request. | - |